jenkaj-lab/jenkaj-lab/content/posts/mitre/command_and_control/application_layer_protocol/DNS Tunneling.md

           enabled: yes
 ```

-Run suricata-update to enable all the signatures.
-I had some errors doing this and had to upgrade first, so make sure to do that.
+Now any DNS queries made will appear in `/var/log/suricata/eve.json`.

+This bit isn't really necessary for this lab but it may come in handy in the future.
+If your system is outdated you need to upgrade it first to avoid errors (learn from my mistakes), then run `suricata-update` to enable all the signatures.
+Signatures in Suricata are basically rules that define patterns in network traffic - meaning doing this activates all the pre-defined rules.
 ```
 sudo apt upgrade
 sudo suricata-update
 ```

-Now any DNS queries made will appear in `/var/log/suricata/eve.json`.

 #### Ingest logs into Wazuh
-With suricata setup the final step is to ingest into Wazuh.
+With suricata setup the final step is to ingest the eve logs into Wazuh.
 You can do that by modifying the agent config file and adding a new `localfile` section to `ossec_config` in `/var/ossec/etc/ossec.conf`.
 ```
 <localfile>
   <log_format>json</log_format>
   <location>/var/log/suricata/eve.json></location>
 </localfile>
 ```

-restart the wazuh agent:
+Do that then restart the wazuh agent.
 ```
 sudo systemctl restart wazuh-agent
 ```